srafay/PRT585-Group-B-Sem2-2021/Syed (S330705)/Week 09/README.md

 	+ In the SDK Platforms tab, select Android 11 (latest).
 	+ In the SDK Tools tab, select Android SDK Build-Tools 30 (or latest).
 	+ Click OK to begin install.
+- Install Java JDK 1.8.x
+- Fix gradle version issues and install new and add to path if needed.